 Ha!
 Not really but get your home prepped and ready for your pup!
 For us, this meant removing any rugs, plants, floor items and toxic things that Rascal could potentially get into.
 Basically if you don't want poop on it, pick it up.
 This will prevent a ton of aggravation.
 Make sure you also have a designated area in your home while you're away.
 Even after 7 months we still don't give Rascal free range of the house.
 He is a puppy and still wants to put everything in his mouth.
 Block a small-ish area (preferably tiled) stocked with fresh water, tons of chew toys and comfy blankets.
 This is a safe zone for you and the pup.

 2. Eat.
 Sleep.
 Play.
 Poop.

 Set a schedule and stick to it.
 The first few weeks Rascal pretty much did these four things in various orders.
-Puppies are literally learning how to learn!
+Puppies are quite literally, learning how to learn!
 They don't know anything!
 Which takes an enormous amount of patience and a whole lot of routine.
-A set feeding time will make your pup secure.
+A set feeding time will make your pup feel secure and taken care of.
 Going "potty" the first thing in the morning and the last thing at night will help make more sense of the concept.
-Maybe you want playtime in the afternoon and evenings to be more mellow.
+Perhaps you want playtime in the afternoon and evenings to be more mellow.
 Whatever you decide to do, just be consistent!